 32. Are Koalas Endangered – Why Are Koalas Endangered

 - No, koalas are not endangered.

-- However, there are some factors that are causing threats to their survival in the wild.
+- However, some factors are causing threats to their survival in the wild.

 - The major threats are:

 - The loss of habitat because of deforestation and construction of the cities in their natural habitat.

 - Injuries and deaths from the increased traffic

 - Diseases like the koala’s retrovirus (KoRV) and koala immune deficiency syndrome (KIDS) which is similar to human AIDS as well as other severe bacterial and viral infections.